 Getting to where we wanted to go took a little bit of time.
 About 30-40 minutes.
 But we eventually got to the area.
 And found a small group of people there!
 Turned out to be a couple guys leading a kids outdoor climbing session for a summer camp.
 They worked for an outdoor adventure business in Tacoma.
 They were very friendly and helpful, and offered for us to climb on any of their ropes that they weren't already using.
 That is almost unheard of back East.
 Outdoor groups there won't allow you to touch their ropes, and some can get downright hostile with you if you want to climb a route they have a rope on, but are obviously not using and aren't going to for some time.
 But I digress...

 Looking around we could see more tall cliffs along the flanks of the valley, of which we were barely halfway up ourselves.
-But it wasn't a full-on wilderness experience - I-90 was just down there, below us.
-You could easily hear the traffic from atop of the rock.

 These rocks were not the railroad cut blasted rocks that I had climbed on at Deception Crags.
 No, these were naturally weathered rocks.
 It would be very interesting to climb on this stuff, see what kind of song and character the rock had to offer.